ArielAvshalom/CSCI-39575-Graph-Theory/Assignments/Assignment_1.md

 ...]

 ```
 There are two nodes listed above where one is a directory and another is a file.
+You can assume that all files have a .ext extension blurb at the end of the file name.

 Files and directories: